WONDERING which swim to choose on a river for different species of fish and for different times of the year? Read on, as Angler's Mail helps you...

 Kept clean of silty build up by foraging fish, these areas offer a ready food supply for mini species, notably dace, through to big barbel.

-These areas can also produce good sport in winter for dace and grayling.
+These areas can also produce good river fishing sport in winter for dace and grayling.

 Shaded bridge runs are another hotspot well worth investigating.